What does an LAUSD school board member do?

 - School police: The board agreed to cut the school police department's annual budget by $25 million in summer 2020, after the widespread protests against police brutality following the death of George Floyd.
 It redirected that money into the Black Student Achievement Plan that includes funding for counselors, psychiatric social workers, curriculum changes and community partnerships.
 The next school board will be responsible for successfully implementing the Black Student Achievement Plan and proving out the value of redirecting that funding.

-- Universal Pre-K: Within the next four years, every 4-year-old in California will be eligible for pre-kindergarten classes, or transitional kindergarten (TK).
+- Early learning and care: Within the next four years, every 4-year-old in California will be eligible for pre-kindergarten classes, or transitional kindergarten (TK).
 Los Angeles Unified has acted fast on the state’s mandate, using COVID-19 relief dollars to begin expanding TK access.
 But an attention-grabbing study out of Tennessee shows that poor adoption of universal pre-K can actually hurt young learners, and there are many questions remaining about how LAUSD plans to implement its own system.
 While the onus is on the superintendent to execute, ultimate accountability falls on the school board.

 If you’re unsure what district you’re in, use the Find Your District tool.
 [Pro-tip: Look for Unified School under district type and scroll down to Los Angeles USD.]